lacework-alliances/aws-immersion-day/content/4_lacework_console_overview/43_container_vulnerabilities.md

    ![Lacework Active Containers](/images/lacework-active-containers.png)

 Lacework's Container Security features enable you to shift your cloud security left into your software delivery process at multiple stages.
 You can prevent security vulnerabilities from being deployed.

+***
+# Challenge
+{{%expand "Find the vulnerable image running in an active container.
+What's the image name and where is it running?" %}} The image is demo-app and it is running in an ECS cluster. {{% /expand%}}